cardiffnlp/en-cy-bilingual-embeddings/README.md

 + wiki_cy.tx
   + SOURCE: https://cy.wikipedia.org/wiki/Hafan
-  + DESCRIPTION: All Welsh language wikipedia pages.
+  + DESCRIPTION: All Welsh language Wikipedia pages.
   + EXTRACTION: Scraped using `urllib` and `beautifulsoup` in Python, obtaining all text within a `<p>` tag.
 Citations and mathematics removed.
   + NUMBER OF WORDS: 21,233,177

 + uagtpnaw_cy.txt
   + SOURCE: http://xixona.dlsi.ua.es/corpora/UAGT-PNAW/
   + CITE: Jones, D. and Eisele, A., 2006.
 Phrase-based statistical machine translation between English and Welsh.
 In Proceedings of the 5th SALTMIL Workshop on Minority Languages at the 5th International Conference on Language Resources and Evaluation (pp. 75-77).
-  + DESCRIPTION: Proceeedings of the Welsh Assembly 1999-2006
+  + DESCRIPTION: Proceedings of the Welsh Assembly 1999-2006
   + EXTRACTION: Available as plain text file.
   + NUMBER OF WORDS: 11,527,963